Super League launch brings focus on Caf's finances

 On 3 August, Mosengo-Omba sent a circular to all of Caf's members and zonal unions, in which he explained the Zambian motion amounted to a "proposal for amendments to Caf statutes" and, as such, required the backing of two member associations.

-As no member other than Zambia had supported it, the proposal was "therefore defective and invalid", said Mosengo-Omba who added: "Any defect or invalidity in a proposal to amend the statutes cannot be remedied or converted to a matter for discussion at the ordinary general assembly."
+As no member other than Zambia had supported it, the proposal was "therefore defective and invalid", said Mosengo-Omba, who added: "Any defect or invalidity in a proposal to amend the statutes cannot be remedied or converted to a matter for discussion at the ordinary general assembly."

-Mosengo-Omba's decision is unlikely to deter the continent's delegates from discussing the Zambian proposal, or the concerning financial statements they will have just received, or the continued enthusiasm for a Super League which has yet to find a public backer.
+Mosengo-Omba's decision is unlikely to deter the continent's delegates from discussing the Zambian proposal, or the concerning financial statements they will have just received - or the continued enthusiasm for a Super League which has yet to find a public backer.

 While there is no expectation of a nascent rebellion, Arusha may nonetheless be the first place where Motsepe, who has barely faced any opposition from within since he was elected president in early 2021, has to address some inconvenient questions.